 Cain was the son of the serpent.
 If not, none of this activity that led to the judgment of the flood has any precedent and we see no logical continuity in this development of the biblical narrative of history.

 If you consider what qualified Noah and his family for salvation you find that his just behavior was only part of the qualification.
 Verse 9 declares that "Noah was a just man and perfect in his generations," meaning, genetically pure.
 He had the right pedigree, being of the Lord God through Adam and Eve without mixture.
 Anyone who reads Genesis 6 can see that judgment was related to the sons of god taking the daughters of men to wife, who populated the earth with their wicked offspring.
 These angelic beings who left their former estate had procreative ability, and procreate they did with the pedigreed daughters of Adam.
 The time came when the limit of this mixture with the Serpent's seed was reached and drastic measures were called for.
 Intervention came at the appointed time.
 The last of the just Adamic race was preserved as seed to repopulate the earth while the wicked flesh progeny of the serpent through Cain and the Watchers were purged from the face of the ground.

 After the flood (Genesis 9), the Lord God promised He would never again destroy the earth by water, and he set the rainbow in the cloud as a sign of that covenant.
 Yet, He never promised the earth wouldn't be destroyed by other means.

-7) But by His word the present heavens and earth are being reserved for fire, kept for the day of judgment and destruction of ungodly men.
+6 through which the world at that time was destroyed, being flooded with water.
+7 But by His word the present heavens and earth are being reserved for fire, kept for the day of judgment and destruction of ungodly men.

 2 Peter 3:6-7